-WLZ iLiNS baby's weight-for-length z-score at the measurement closest to hWTP survey administration calculated using WHO Anthro, a Stata macro from the World Health Organization based on the updated WHO child growth standards. С LAZ iLiNS baby's length-for-age z-score at birth (stage B) or at the measurement closest to hWTP survey administration (stage C) calculated using WHO Anthro, a Stata macro from the World Health Organization based on the updated WHO child growth standards.
-B, C Growing Well Dummy variable = 1 if mother/caregiver indicated she thought the iLiNS baby was growing well and = 0 otherwise.
-B, C Reduced Activity A count variable indicating the number of days the mother/caregiver reported the iLiNS baby experienced reduced activity in the 30-day period immediately prior to the hWTP survey administration.
-B, C Good Food Dummy variable = 1 if mother/caregiver reported being able to feed the iLiNS baby the kind of food she thought was good for him/her and = 0 otherwise. С LNS-Child Difficult to Eat 10 Dummy variable = 1 if the mother reported it was difficult for the iLiNS baby to eat LNS-Child and = 0 if mother reported it was easy. С
+WLZ iLiNS baby's weight-for-length z-score at the measurement closest to hWTP survey administration calculated using WHO Anthro, a С Stata macro from the World Health Organization based on the updated WHO child growth standards.
+LAZ iLiNS baby's length-for-age z-score at birth (stage B) or at the B, C measurement closest to hWTP survey administration (stage C) calculated using WHO Anthro, a Stata macro from the World Health Organization based on the updated WHO child growth standards.
+Growing Well Dummy variable = 1 if mother/caregiver indicated she thought the B, C iLiNS baby was growing well and = 0 otherwise.
+Reduced Activity A count variable indicating the number of days the B, C mother/caregiver reported the iLiNS baby experienced reduced activity in the 30-day period immediately prior to the hWTP survey administration.
+Good Food Dummy variable = 1 if mother/caregiver reported being able to feed С the iLiNS baby the kind of food she thought was good for him/her and $= 0$ otherwise.
+LNS-Child Difficult Dummy variable = 1 if the mother reported it was difficult for the С to Eat 10 iLiNS baby to eat LNS-Child and = $\hat{0}$ if mother reported it was easy. iLiNS baby to eat LNS-Child and = $\hat{0}$ if mother reported it was С